PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias ...='command cd ../.. && ls -ltrh'
 ```

 If you use the above then make sure to use `command cd` instead of `cd` in other aliases and shell functions.
-The `command` command ignores the user definition of the command and instead calls the original version.
-You will lose `shopt -s autocd` (see below).
+The `command` command ignores the user definition of the command and instead calls the built-in version.
+You will lose `shopt -s autocd` (see below) which is minor.

+If you have directories with a vast number of files then you may consider not using the `cd` shell function since its use will cause the files to be listed.

 ## To see your shell functions

 ```bash
 $ set | less
 ```

+You will see that there are many pre-defined functions.

 ## Environment modules